7 Tips for Caring for Your Mental Wellbeing During the Holidays

 Holidays can disrupt one’s regular routine in a big way.
 The more you can stick to your regular healthy habits, the better you will feel and the better you’ll be able to manage your mental health.

-Set Boundaries
+Set Healthy Boundaries

-People like to be generous with resources and time during the holidays.
-This generosity doesn’t have to come at the expense of your wellbeing.
-It’s healthy to set boundaries for yourself around spending money and time.
+It’s healthy to set boundaries for yourself for how you spend your money, energy, time, and resources.
 It’s OK to limit the time you spend with people with whom you have challenging dynamics.

 How to Have Healthy Boundaries

-• Decide on your boundaries in advance.
+• Think about your boundaries in advance.

 • Don’t feel obligated to travel.